blackbird38/tour-of-heroes-app/steps.md

 #### ```ng generate service hero```
 To learn more about providers, see [Providers](https://angular.io/guide/providers).
 To learn more about injectors, see the [Dependency Injection guide](https://angular.io/guide/dependency-injection).

+Observable is one of the key classes in the [RxJS library](https://rxjs-dev.firebaseapp.com/).
+Angular's HttpClient methods return RxJS Observables. [tuto](https://angular.io/tutorial/toh-pt6)